SuddalaSankeerthana/regional-flavours-menu/README.md

 - It is an application which shows the data in an API.
 - It is developed using typescript.

+## Installations are requirements :

+- you need to have nodeJs to be installed in your desktop.
+- You are required to have docker setup.
+Go through [https://www.docker.com/get-started/]

 ## Features :
 - Created an API with express to fetch everyday's recipes in the restaurant.
 - Each recipe contains the following information :